-To support you with this I would like to invite you to our Virtual Options Evening on Thursday 24th March 2022 at 6pm.
+To support you with this I would like to invite you to our Virtual Options Evening on Monday 20th March at 6pm.
 A Google Meet link will be added to your student Google Classroom Calendar in advance of the evening (this can be accessed through the calendar app).
 Please use this link and your school Google account to access the meeting - non school accounts will not be admitted.
-If you cannot find the invite please use this link: meet.google.com/wac-dwvt-mxk
+If you cannot find the invite please use this link: meet.google.com/tkz-dzyj-fpo

 When making your choices, you need to think carefully about which subjects you are most interested in and in which you would do well.
-Please read through this booklet with your parents and if you have any questions please email the Head of Faculty or Head of Department using the email addresses at the back of this booklet.
-If you or your parents have any further questions, before or after the Options Evening, please email Mr Larner on matt.larner@winchmore.enfield.sch.uk and he will support you in making the correct choices.
+Please read through this booklet with your parents and carers and if you have any questions please email the Head of Faculty or Head of Department using the email addresses at the back of this booklet.
+If you or your parents and carers have any further questions, before or after the Options Evening, please email Mr Larner on matt.larner@winchmore. enfield.sch.uk and he will support you in making the correct choices.
 Your Options Form including recommended pathway will be issued following the virtual Options Evening, via email to your parents.
-We would like all forms returned by Tuesday 19th April.
+We would like all forms returned by Monday 17th April.

-If you are not able to attend this event, the options presentation, along with audio commentary, will be available under Learning - KS4 Options 2022 on our website following the evening.
+If you are not able to attend this event, the options presentation, along with audio commentary, will be available under Teaching & Learning - Key Stage 4 Information - Options 2023 on our website following the evening.

-I would also like to take this oportunity to thank all of your parents and carers for their support for you and Winchmore School over this last year.
+I would also like to take this opportunity to thank all of your parents and carers for their support for you and Winchmore School over this last year.

-Mr J Owen Headteacher PATHWAY PATHWAY PATHWAY PATHWAY
+Mr J Owen Headteacher

+PATHWAY